bhukrit/Plant-DTI/README.md

 ## OUTPUT
 Constructed model and hyperparameter optimiztion results will be generated in this folder.

-### model_construction.ipynb
+## model_construction.ipynb
 This code is for model construction which Plant-DTI used random forest classifier with number of trees is 100.

 We use Random within model length 7 as an example to show the model training process.
 For other model, Please change the input data to before training.

-The output is the constructed model that will be generated in OUTPUT folder.
+The output is the constructed model which will be generated in OUTPUT folder.

+## hyperparameter_tunning.ipynb
+This code is for optimizing the hyperparameter of the model which Plant-DTI used random forest classifier and vary number of trees from 1 to 150 trees.
+The optimized hyperparameter will be selected based on F1-score.

+We use Random within model length 7 as an example to show the model optimizing process.
+For other model, Please change the input data to before training.

+The output is the hyperparameter optimiztion results which will be generated in OUTPUT folder.